 lives and incidentally didn’t attend school.
 The idea that we unschooled

 them is foreign to me because it connotes something being done to them.

-Inevitably, Heidi and Melanie learned many things in the course of
+Inevitably, our daughters learned many things in the course of

 their everyday activities; perhaps they learned more than some other